Haar/haar.github.io/source/articles/2017-07-15-cheating-at-railway-oriented-programming-in-elixir.html.md

 end
 ```

 This functionality is dependent on the return "shape" to be pattern matched, using the standard convention of returning either an ok tuple (`{:ok, result}`), or an error tuple (`{:error, # ...}`).
-It provides us a uniform error handling by propogating the error that occurred back up the call chain, or allows us to pattern match the error in a provided else-clause, like so:
+It provides us a uniform error handling by propagating the error that occurred back up the call chain, or allows us to pattern match the error in a provided else-clause, like so:

 ``` elixir
 def update_user_preferences(conn, request)